New Evidence on Why Women are More Likely to Get Alzheimer’s

 • When he reaches age 65, a man has a nine percent chance of developing Alzheimer’s during his lifetime.
 Women run twice that risk.

 Now, if you’ve been following the research on Alzheimer’s, you know that the science is still murky about the physical developments in the brain that are the true root cause of the disease.
-But the difference between men and women may have to do with those perennial suspects, beta and tau proteins.
-The well-known beta-amyloid plaque and tau tangle theories have been under fire lately – for good reason.
-You can count me among the doubters.
-The accumulation of these toxic proteins among the brain cells is sometimes associated with dementia, but not always, and meanwhile many people with the plaques and tangles die with full possession of their memory and cognitive abilities.
+But the difference between men and women may have to do with the usual suspects, beta and tau proteins.
+The well-known beta-amyloid plaque and tau tangle theories have been under fire lately, and for good reason.
+The accumulation of these proteins among brain cells is sometimes associated with dementia, but not always.
+In fact, many people with these plaques and tangles die with full possession of their memory and cognitive abilities.

 A New Understanding of the Toxic Proteins